Bacc At It Again

 "Bacc At It Again" is a song by American rapper Yella Beezy featuring fellow American rappers Quavo and Gucci Mane, released as a single on March 15, 2019.
 The music video was released on April 15, 2019.
 The song debuted at number 94 on the US Billboard Hot 100, becoming Yella Beezy's second song to chart on the Hot 100 after his 2018 song "That's On Me", which reached number 56.

 Background

 The song marks Yella Beezy's first official single after he was shot and hospitalized in October 2018.

 Music video

 The music video, directed by Benny Boom, was released on April 25, 2019.
 It features a "futuristic" theme and appearances from all three rappers.
+The video features a cameo from American comedian D.C.
+Young Fly.